Sunday, February 28, 2016

 The CryptO'pinion?

-There is a fantastic hdd version to download or
+There is a fantastic hdd version.

-the floppies if you desire that authenticity!
+Or grab the floppies, if you want authenticity!

 Tuesday, February 23, 2016